Click to set custom HTML

 The Church bells are regularly used by groups throughout the Diocesan area & further afield.
 Open on Saturdays during the summer months, it is a haven of peace and tranquillity and attracts visitors from all over the World.

 Open on Saturdays during the summer months, it is a haven of peace and tranquillity and attracts visitors from all over the world.

 15th Century wall painting of St. Christopher

 The Churchwarden can be approached on any matters to do with the Church or Churchyard, as can any member of the Parochial Church Council which meets quarterly in January, April, July & October.
-The Priest in charge of All Saints is also responsible for the parish Churches in Ashley, Crudwell, Hankerton, Charlton and Minety.
+The Rector of All Saints is also responsible for the parish Churches in Ashley, Crudwell, Hankerton, Charlton and Minety.
 Collectively, the six Churches are known as the Braydon Brook Group of Churches.

 On the 1st Sunday of each month, there is a Matins service at 11am taken by Martin Green.

-On the 4th Sunday of each month, there is a Holy Communion service at 11am taken by the Priest in charge (Phil Daniels) or the Curate (Sarah Wyman).
+On the 4th Sunday of each month, there is a Holy Communion service at 11am taken by our Associate Minister, Sarah Wyman.

 Other special services are held throughout the Church calendar year, including Easter Sunday, Harvest Festival and Christmas services including the Carols by Candlelight service, Christingle service, Nativity service and Holy Communion service on Christmas day.